Meet the KTVL News Team

 David De Rurange - Morning Anchor

 Wake up with Dave De Rurange (DAY-ROO-RONJ) every weekday on News 10 Good Morning!
-Along with Katie and Liz, Dave wants your morning's headlines fresh, relevant, and able to get you out the door with a smirk.
-He says it's all part of your complete breakfast.
+Along with Whitney and Liz, Dave wants your morning's headlines fresh, relevant, and able to get you out the door with a smirk.

-When Dave's not in the stadium or at the anchor desk, he goes to the streets for Rogue Gangs.
-It's a series working with police to prevent gangs from taking over your neighborhood.
+After Dave anchors, he reports in the Rogue Valley.
+He produces a series working with police called Rogue Gangs.
 Be sure to visit the Rogue Gangs tab on this website for his latest stories.

 Before Medford, Dave anchored and reported at WLIO in Ohio.
 The Ohio Associated Press Broadcasters awarded Dave 1st place in enterprise reporting.
 His story focused on the developmentally disabled, shedding light on their contributions and desire for respect.

-After serving a two year LDS mission, he graduated from Brigham Young University, with an emphasis in broadcast journalism.
-He anchored, produced, and reported for the BYU Daily News and BYU Weekly.
+Dave graduated from Brigham Young University after anchoring, producing, and reporting for the BYU Daily News and BYU Weekly.
 He also interned at KTVX in Salt Lake City, Utah.

 Dave enjoys the Rogue Valley with his wife and two sons.
-He is a huge soccer fan and he loves food.
-It's pretty easy to find "David De Rurange" on Facebook, Twitter, and Google+.
-Be sure to add him!
+He loves soccer and food.
+It's easy to find "David De Rurange" on Facebook, Twitter, and Google+.
+Or, he says, you can be "old school" and call/text him at 541-601-1048.

 Trish Glose - Evening Anchor